 Upcoming Women, Poetry, Spirituality Events

 Annie Finch, of Celtic and Scandinavian lineage, is an award-winning feminist poet, writer, editor, speaker, and performer.
 Her books include Eve, Calendars, The Poetry Witch Little Book of Spells, Spells: New and Selected Poems, and Among the Goddesses, which received the Sarasvati Award for Poetry from the Association for the Study of Women and Mythology.
 She is also the editor of the landmark collection Choice Words: Writers on Abortion.
 Finch's poetry has appeared in The Penguin Book of Twentieth-Century American Poetry and onstage at Carnegie Hall.
 She has shared her poetry on five continents and travels widely to speak, perform, and to teach workshops on writing and women’s spirituality.
-Annie incorporates the practice of Writing Your Way Home, her unique system of transformative rhythmic writing, into every Women, Poetry, and Spirituality retreat.
+Annie incorporates the practice of The Magic of Rhythmically Writing, her unique system of transformative rhythmic writing, into every Women, Poetry, and Spirituality retreat.

 Marianela Medrano is a Dominican writer, poet and a psychotherapist with a Ph.D in psychology whose practice include Acceptance and Commitment Therapy, Mindfulness and Integral Psychotherapy.
 Medrano has trained in Mindfulness and spirituality and in trauma-specific modalities such as Eye Movement Desensitization and Reprocessing (EMDR) and is a Mindful Eating instructor/facilitator.
 She has done extensive research on the Divine Feminine in the Taino culture, has lectured in many countries, and has published her poetry widely in journals and in books including: Oficio de Vivir (